paazmaya/tozan/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fpaazmaya%2Ftozan.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fpaazmaya%2Ftozan?ref=badge_shield)
 [![Dependencies Status](https://david-dm.org/paazmaya/tozan/status.svg)](https://david-dm.org/paazmaya/tozan)

-Go trough files under the given directory, generate SHA-256 has out of their content, and store the hash to a SQLite database.
+Go trough files under the given directory, generate SHA-256 (default), SHA-384, or SHA-512 has out of their content, and store the hash to a SQLite database.
 In case the given file was already listed in the database, its entry will be updated.

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `8.11.1`, which is [the active Long Term Support (LTS) version](https://github.com/nodejs/Release#release-schedule).